vue-comps/vue-resize-handle/README.md

 # vue-resize-handle

-## Why
-To resize any element uni- or bidirectional.
+When you want to able to resize an element uni- or bidirectional, you need a resize-handle.

-## What
-`vue-resize-handle` are two small vue components to manage the resizing of another element.

 ### [See it in action](https://vue-comps.github.io/vue-resize-handle)